Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

 \subsection{Time-resolved PEEM experiments}

-To demonstrate that such intriguing scenario indeed realises in photoexcited V$_2$O$_3$, we developed a novel time-resolved X-ray PEEM experiment (see Fig.~\ref{Fig_setup}) with 30 nm and 80 ps spatial and temporal resolution (see Supplementary Material~\cite{Supplementary} for the experimental details).
-With this imaging method we studied the temporal response of the monoclinic domains triggered by a properly synchronized pulsed laser excitation (1.5 eV photon energy; $\sim$50 fs pulse duration) capable of impulsively changing the $e^\pi_g$ and $a_{1g}$ band population and possibly inducing the non-thermal metallic monoclinic state.
+To demonstrate that such intriguing scenario indeed realises in photoexcited V$_2$O$_3$, we developed a novel time-resolved X-ray PEEM experiment (see Fig.~\ref{setup_domains}a) with 30 nm and 80 ps spatial and temporal resolution (see Methods and Supplementary Note 1~\cite{Supplementary} for the experimental details).
+With this imaging method we studied the temporal response of the monoclinic domains triggered by a properly synchronized pulsed laser excitation (1.5 eV photon energy; $\sim$50 fs pulse duration) capable of impulsively changing the $e^\pi_g$ and $a_{1g}$ band population and possibly inducing the non-thermal metallic monoclinic state. {At this photon energy, the light penetration depth is $\sim$300 nm, as extracted from the refractive index reported in Ref. \citenum{Qazilbash2008}.
+Considering that the escape depth of electrons in the total yield configuration used for acquiring the PEEM images is of the order of 3-5 nm \cite{Gota2000,Regan2001}, the pump excitation can be assumed as homogeneous within the probed volume.}